 I work across disciplines in painting, drawing and sculpture.
 Immediacy features in all of my work and is rooted in Eastern philosophical notions of force and energy, as opposed to the way of thinking about strength in Western culture.
 Sinologist François Jullien declares that the Chinese have no concept of soul, but that of a vital, distinctive life-force.
 Jullien describes how instead of Western ideas of suffering and endurance, Eastern convictions include flexibility and awareness.
-I aspire to transmit this kind of energy to the viewer.
+This is the kind of energy.
+I aspire to convey to the viewer.

 I use shapes and marks and lumps of clay as starting points for experimentation, manipulating the material, and exploiting its raw components.
 Young male migrants in most Italian cities once were on every street corner panhandling, arms stretched out holding baseball caps as coin recipients.
-Finding this silent imploring poignant, I started depicting in my work the jutted arms holding hats or begging bowls.
+Finding this silent imploring poignant, I started depicting the jutted arms holding hats.
 Eventually, this led to abbreviating just the body parts.
 It occurred to me that my feelings of confusion translated well with the disjointed parts, and later with the pandemic, I channeled my fear into chaotic imagery.
 Humour and tragedy going hand in hand, sneakers, pointy heels and blue jeans reflect contemporary life, and indicate the times.